ThePro-CoderZ/Nexa-UserBot/README.md

 # About ❓
 [Nexa Userbot](https://github.com/ThePro-CoderZ/Nexa-Userbot) is one of my hobby projects.
 I made this userbot to introduce a userbot **without bot mode** because I wanted to try something different.
 So this'll be a minimal userbot with some ~~basic~~ functions.
 Btw if you found a bug please report it at [@Nexa Bots Support Group](https://t.me/TheArjvps) 🐞.
 Thanks for reading ✨!

-# Credits ❤️,
-- Me For this Project!

 # License
 This repository is license under [GPL-3 License](https://github.com/ThePro-CoderZ/Nexa-Userbot/blob/master/LICENSE)